 Are you planning to visit Portugal?
 Select your country of residence to check automatically if you need a power plug adapter or voltage converter in Portugal.

 Electricity in Portugal

-In Portugal the power plugs and sockets are of type F. The standard voltage is 230 V and the standard frequency is 50 Hz.
+In Portugal the power plug sockets are of type F. The standard voltage is 230 V and the frequency is 50 Hz.

-In Portugal the power plugs and sockets are of type F. Check out the following pictures.
+In Portugal the power plug sockets are of type F. Check out the following pictures.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.